Diátaxis and LLM-assisted documentation

 • There are plenty of other fields where Large Language Model technology will supplant humans – typically where there is a large rote element to the work, with little scope for imagination.

 • If someone tells you that current “AI technology” can replace human creativity and insight, you should smile politely, and count your silverware once they have left the room.
-For a more frank, if impolite, take on some of the current hucksters in this sphere, I recomment reading I am an AI Hater.
+For a more frank, if impolite, take on some of the current hucksters in this sphere, read I am an AI Hater.

 • It’s possible that we might – off the back of different technology – develop true AI: algorithmic creations that can learn based on feedback from the real world, and use their learning to do useful things.
 I am less sceptical about that possibility than I was five years ago.
 This is not necessarily a good thing: read Lena for a well-written take on why.